jcsaaddupuy/kickstart.py/README.rst

 It can generate bases layout for simple python modules, with or without CLI, unitests, and git local repo initialization.

-It is a fork of _Picnic by _Zulko.
+It is a fork of Picnic_ by Zulko_.

 You open a console and in any folder you type ::